pc2/StencilStream/docs/Basic-concepts.md

 In StencilStream, the **Cell** is the fundamental unit of computation.
 It defines the data layout for each point in your stencil grid.

 One of StencilStream’s core strengths is that it **does not restrict the cell’s data type or structure**.
 You have full flexibility to define a `Cell` that best fits your simulation needs.
+The only constraint is that it **must be semiregular**.

 ### Simple Cell Types